hypersign-protocol/hid-node/README.md

 $ cd hid-node
 ```

-Run the following command to build the binary file and start the `hid-node` blockchain:
+Run the following command to build the binary file and start the blockchain:
 ```
 starport chain serve
 ```